![]() |

 Spiro forgery of this stamp:

-This forgery can be recognized by the absence of a '.' behind 'KENETA' (according to 'The Spud Papers').
-Furthermore the '2' in the upper left corner is too far to the right (it should be in the center).
-The frame-line above 'UKU LETA' ends too high on the right hand side.
-I've also seen this forgery with a cancel consisting of four concentric rings.
+This forgery can be recognized by the absence of a "." behind "KENETA" (according to 'The Spud Papers').
+Furthermore the "2" in the upper left corner is too far to the right (it should be in the center).
+The frame-line above "UKU LETA" ends too high on the right hand side.
+I've also seen this forgery with a cancel consisting of four concentric rings or other 'Spiro cancels' such as a New South Wales cancel.
 This forgery also seems to exist in blue, but I have not seen it.

-Other forgeries exist, made by Allan S. Taylor and Fournier.
-The Fournier forgery has the words 'ELUA KENETA' quite large and the face different from the genuine stamps.
-The Taylor forgery seems to be the best.
+Other forgeries exist, made by Allan S. Taylor, Fournier and Sperati.
+The Fournier forgery has the words "ELUA KENETA" quite large and the face different from the genuine stamps.
+The Sperati forgeries seem to be quite deceptive.
 More information with a detailed description of all the forgeries can be found on : http://www.hawaiianstamps.com/bostonfor.html.
+Genuine stamps with forged cancels also exist.

 For issues of Hawaii from 1864 to 1899 click here.